guyigoog/aiChessBattleRoyale/README.md

 ## Demo
 [Try it out here!](https://aichessbattle.streamlit.app)
 > [!NOTE]
-> Please use with  your own API keys, as the demo is rate-limited and may not work for everyone.
+> Please use with  your own API keys, as the demo is rate-limited and may not work for everyone.<br>

-> The demo is hosted on Streamlit Cloud and may be slow or unavailable at times.
+> The demo is hosted on Streamlit Cloud and may be slow or unavailable at times.<br>

-> If you want to run it locally, please follow the setup instructions above.
+> If you want to run it locally, please follow the setup instructions above.<br>

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please open an issue or submit a pull request.